 A risk assessment should be completed to cover all trips/visits undertaken by pupils by the member of staff organising the trip/visit as soon as the trip is approved.
-The Trip Leader should liaise with the Educational Visits Co-ordinator (Geography Teacher/Head of EPQ) to ensure that a robust risk assessment is in place that adequately covers the activity before the trip/visit occurs.
+The Trip Leader should liaise with the Educational Visits Co-ordinator (Head of Compliance or GDPR & Compliance Manager) to ensure that a robust risk assessment is in place that adequately covers the activity before the trip/visit occurs.
 It is acceptable to have a general risk assessment that is continuously in place for frequently occurring low risk trips.
 However the Head of Department/Head of House is responsible for ensuring that these assessments are reviewed at least every 12 months and amended where necessary.
 The Educational Visits Policy gives further guidance and should be referred to.